For health, animals, and the environment…

 Hey there!
-I'm Linda Middlesworth, and my number one passion and goal in life is to teach others how going vegan can improve human health, helps animals, and benefits the environment.
+I’m Linda Middlesworth, and my number one passion and goal in life is to teach others how going vegan can improve human health, help animals, and protect our environment.

 A Food for Life nutrition and cooking instructor for the Physicians Committee for Responsible Medicine and a vegan health coach at my own business, VeganMentor, I help vegan advocacy groups by organizing demonstrations and rescuing animals.

 - Cancer Project Food for Life Instructor, PCRM

 - Certified Plant Nutrition, Cornell University by T. Colin Campbell, PhD